crypticorn-ai/api-client-python/README.md

 ## Installation

->Python 3.10+ required
+You need Python 3.10+ installed to be able to use this library.

-You can install the latest stable version from PyPi:
+You can install the latest stable version from [PyPi](https://pypi.org/project/crypticorn/):
 ```bash
 pip install crypticorn
 ```